KeepsItCrypt0/PulseStrategy/README.md

 License
 This contract is licensed under the MIT License.
 See the SPDX-License-Identifier at the top of the contract.

-We Welcome Contributions!

-Clone the GitHub repository: git clone <repository-url>.

-We especially encourage contributions to develop new front-end interfaces to enhance user interaction with the contract.

 For questions or support, please contact the maintainers via X: @PulseStrategy